mwinche/fluent-2016/offline.md

 2. Cache the initial data load
 3. Make the app installable (manifest file)

 Load static content *without* the network.
 This is called the 'app shell'.
-The already does this.
+The web already does this.
 New deployment model: changing when content is downloaded.

 Two APIs: